Ombre Nails: 14 Gradient Ideas Worth Saving

 Skin-tone ombre

 Two close skin tones blended to create a barely-there gradient.
-The most natural-looking ombre — flatters every nail length and shape.
+Adjust the transition and color depth to suit the nail length and shape.

 Sheer lilac fade